karmsingh691/Ultra-Instinct-Rover-Project/README.md

 ### How the Sensors work (HD-SC04)

 In the most basic terms, the sensor has 2 "eyes".
 One of the eyes sends a sonic pulse towards an object.
 The pulse will bounce back into the other eye of the sensor.
-The time it takes for that pulse to be transmitted and recevied is calculated into a distance which can be collected by the Raspberry Pi.
+The time it takes for that pulse to be transmitted and received is calculated into a distance based on the speed of sound in air which is collected by the Raspberry Pi.

 ### How the Code works